Pinta365/boxframe/README.md

 # BoxFrame

 **DataFrames for JavaScript** - A high-performance data analysis library with WebAssembly acceleration.
+Inspired by Pandas.

 **Cross-Platform**: Works in Deno, Node.js, Bun, and browsers